By: Barry E. Haimo, Esq.

 January 14, 2021

 How Do You Know If Someone Left You Money in a Will?

 A well-off relative recently died.
-Growing up you saw this relative fairly often, but you hadn’t been close since you became an adult.
 After experiencing an initial bout of grief, you start wondering: what if they left you money in their will?

-It feels wrong to bring something like that up with the immediate family, but you also want to know.
-Is there anything that you can do to find out?
-What happens if you discover that you were left something?
+It feels wrong to bring something like that up with the immediate family.
+But you also want to know.
+Is there anything that you can do to find out if you were included in the will?
+What happens if you discover that you were left money?

-This is a situation that many people have contacted our office about over the years, so you’re not alone.
-Here is some advice on how to learn if you are someone’s beneficiary and how to claim what’s yours if you are.
+This is a situation that many people have contacted our office about over the years.
+So you’re not alone.
+Here’s advice on how to learn if you’re someone’s beneficiary and how to claim what’s yours.

 When someone dies and leaves a valid will, most often it must be filed in the court clerk’s office of the country where they lived.
-Once it is filed (which usually happens fairly quickly), it becomes a public document.
+Once it’s filed (which usually happens fairly quickly), it becomes a public document.

 This one only applies if the deceased did not have a will.
-If you find yourself in that situation, it is still possible that you might inherit – if you are one of the closest living blood relatives.
+If you find yourself in that situation, it is still possible that you might inherit money or property – if you are one of the closest living blood relatives.

-Florida’s Laws on this are complicated, but generally speaking, people inherit in this order:
+Florida’s Intestacy Laws on this are complicated, but generally speaking, people inherit in this order: